Tesla’s real problem isn’t brand damage. It’s boundary closure.

 What would prove us wrong

-FSD achieves Level 3+ approval in 2026 → Regulatory boundary more open than assessed
+FSD achieves L3+ approval in any US jurisdiction by December 2026 → Regulatory relationship better than assessed

 The commitment